watson-developer-cloud/assistant-with-discovery/README.md

   ![](readme_images/discovery_tooling.png)
 3. Create a new data collection, name it whatever you like, and select the default configuration.
   ![](readme_images/discovery_collection.png)
-  - After you're done, there should be a new private collection in the UI
+  - After you're done, there should be a new private collection in the UI<br>
   ![](readme_images/ford_collection.png)
 4. Set up the custom configuration using **one** of the **two** options
   - (4a.)
 Upload the configuration [using the Discovery API](#configAPI)